ImanElbedwihy/job-portal/README.md

 a user-friendly web application that enable job seekers to search for suitable jobs and apply for it as well.
 Meanwhile, companies can announce vacant jobs/interns or freelance, coordinate interviews, and send offers  for potential employees.

 ### Features

-1. Sign up/Login /Logout /Change password for both job seeker and company.
+1. Sign up/Login /Logout /Change password for admin,job seeker and company.
 2. Job seekers can create/update/view profile .
 3. Job seekers can search for jobs .
 4. Job seekers can send or cancel a request .